 - Ileum (third part) – about 12 feet, it connects to the colon at the cecum

 The small intestine lies loosely curled in the belly (abdominal cavity).

 - Cecum –the entry point for food that has been through the small intestine and is now a highly acidic liquid.
-It contains a valve that keeps food from going back into the ileum.
+It contains a valve that keeps food from going back into the small intestine.

 - Ascending colon – the contents are acidic liquid.
 This section goes up the right side of the body.

 - Transverse colon – the contents are less acidic liquid.
 This section goes across the belly.

 - Descending colon – the contents become more formed.
 This section goes down the left side of the body into the pelvis.

 - Sigmoid colon – the contents are usually solid.
 The sigmoid is an S-shaped curve at the end of the descending colon, just above the rectum.